Pick a Motorway and a time.

-Pick a highway and a time.
-It’s best to start when you know the highway will not be crowded.
+It’s best to start when you know the motorway will not be crowded.
 Weekends and evenings are best.
 Pay attention to the traffic reports in your area.
 Make sure you know exactly where you’re going and you don’t have any place to go for a while.

-Although many people will change lanes to the left to give merging cars more room, it is not their responsibility to let you onto the freeway.
-Once you’ve safely merged onto the freeway, match your speed to the flow of traffic.
-General Tips for Motorway Driving: You might want to consider Pass Plus training to help you learn how to drive on the motorway with guidance from an approved instructor
+Although many people will change lanes to the left to give merging cars more room, it is not their responsibility to let you onto the motorway.
+Once you’ve safely merged onto the motorway, match your speed to the flow of traffic.
+You might want to consider Pass Plus training to help you learn how to drive on the motorway with guidance from an approved instructor.